Brunel Microscopes Ltd

 Objectives

 The objectives of any microscope system are the essential components necessary to achieve the results required.
 Failure to address this fact by attempting to overcompensate with unnecessary over illumination is a significant criticism of some units.
-For dark ground analysis, the Brunel Haemascope DG incorporates a high quality plan x100 objectives with an internal iris diaphragm.
-For phase contrast examination only the best will do, and the Brunel Haemascope PC offers an excellent phase contrast systems that deliver the results required.
+For dark ground analysis, the Haemascope incorporates a high quality plan x100 objectives with an internal iris diaphragm.

 Other Factors